Supporting Community Through Reading

 6:30-8:00 pm

-The fifth annual Book Club with a Twist will gather a small group of readers for a speed dating style discussion of Kindred.
-Participants will rotate through quick conversations exploring themes of power, survival, and history’s lasting impact.
-Though intimate in size, the evening will spark thoughtful dialogue and meaningful connection.
+The fifth annual Book Club with a Twist gathered a small group of readers for a speed dating style discussion of Kindred.
+Participants rotated through quick conversations exploring themes of power, survival, and history’s lasting impact.
+Though intimate in size, the evening sparked thoughtful dialogue and meaningful connection.